simonteozw/tp/docs/UserGuide.md

 Examples: `C delete 1`

-Remark: The `INDEX` provided must be positive and cannot be larger than the number of Contacts.
+Remark: The `INDEX` provided must be positive and  within the range of contacts in the current window.

 ## Getting help <a name="help"></a>